 The data exposed included contact details (name, mailing address, email address, and phone number), loyalty account information (account number and points balance, but not passwords), additional personal details (company, gender, and birthday day and month), partnerships and affiliations (linked airline loyalty programs and numbers) and guests preferences.

-However, Marriott stated that passport numbers, payment card information, driver’s license information, or identification number was NOT among the personal data accessed by the hackers.
+However, Marriott stated that passport numbers, payment card information, driver’s license information, or identification numbers were NOT among the personal data accessed by the hackers.

 However, investigation on their side is still ongoing, so further information may be disclosed in the future.

-In late 2018, the American hotel giant disclosed data breach which impacted approximately 339 million guest records globally.
+In late 2018, the American hotel giant disclosed a data breach that impacted approximately 339 million guest records globally.
 According to the ICO statement, out of those 339 million individuals, 30 million were residents of the EEA.